Opinion | I’d call myself a good parent for helping a kid in crisis. Missouri might call me a criminal.

 Missouri state Rep. Mary Elizabeth Coleman (R) proposed the measure because she was frustrated that other states’ laws hampered “the ability to protect the unborn” in Missouri — and also, I presume, that Missourians, as Americans, are free to travel to other states.

 What kind of help would be a crime?
 Anything from “offering or knowingly providing transportation” to “providing money” for an abortion to “providing Internet service” (my incredulous italics) “that allows Missouri residents to access any website” that “encourages or facilitates efforts to obtain elective abortions.”
-The provision will be enforced by “private civil actions” — i.e., the vigilante lawsuit strategy that Texas is using to enforce its almost-ban of abortion.
+The provision would be enforced by “private civil actions” — i.e., the vigilante lawsuit strategy that Texas is using to enforce its almost-ban of abortion.

 That means if I lived in Missouri, my daughter needed an abortion, and I helped her the ways parents always help — researching options, making appointments, driving, paying — I would be breaking the law, no matter that the abortion was legal in Kansas or Illinois or wherever we had to go.